julian-zucker/katacoda-scenarios/python-skills-challenge-write-a-class/step2.md

         return random.choice(possibles)
 ```

-Now let's modify predict to pick the right table based on the size of its input.
+Now, go ahead and open `step2.py`.
+Modify `predict` to pick the right table based on the size of its input.
 If it's given a single letter, it should make the prediction using the table with size 1, and if it's given three letters, it should use the table of size 3.

 ```python